|

 The State Vocational Rehabilitation Committee (SVRC) is a group of volunteers from around Alaska who are appointed by the Governor.
-The SVRC works in partnership with the Division of Vocational Rehabilitation to ensure quality services to assist Alaskans with disabilities get and keep good jobs and provides input on the administration of the State’s Assistive Technology grant.
+The SVRC works in partnership with the Division of Vocational Rehabilitation (DVR) to ensure quality services that assist Alaskans with disabilities to get and keep good jobs and provide input on the administration of the State’s Assistive Technology grant.
 The SVRC includes people with disabilities, community rehabilitation providers, representatives from independent living, special education and Tribal VR programs, advocates, VR participants, and business leaders.

 - Collaborate with DVR to identify key challenges and opportunities that affect the ability of individuals with disabilities to obtain employment.

-- Assist in the preparation and updating of the DVR State Plan and the State Plan for Assistive Technology.
+- Assist in the preparation and updating of the DVR portion of the Combined State Plan and the State Plan for Assistive Technology.

 - Collect information through public testimony and consumer surveys to analyze the effectiveness of the DVR program, consumer satisfaction with vocational rehabilitation (VR) services, and consumer input regarding AT.